SaChiaChe/Paper-Summary/SR/multi-temporal_remote_sensing_image_registration_using_deep_convolutional_features.md

 1. Deep methods outpeforms traditional methods, this is a trend over the few years, using DNN based methods to achieve traitional methods
 2. VGG is used as the feature extraction backbone in this paper, maybe we could try other models such as ResNet or Inception as backbone
 3. Only 3 different sized features were used for descriptors, maybe we could try with more features(beware of computation)
+4. Every 8x8 will only have one description, which is more even than SIFT, but also performs better than SIFT.
+This might be good for our application, since the number of matched points would be a better measurement if total number of descriptors is fixed
-4. The dynamic inlier selection is only for transformation(similar to homography with SIFT), might not need it for our application(also speeds up time, since this is the most time-consuming part)
+5. The dynamic inlier selection is only for transformation(similar to homography with SIFT), might not need it for our application(also speeds up time, since this is the most time-consuming part)